Master of Science in Digital Media

 To graduate with the Master of Science in Digital Media, students must take a minimum of 36 credit hours while meeting the following requirements:

 Students are invited to repeat the same Project studio for all four semesters of the program and to do their Masters Project/Thesis in a related area.
-Please note that all MS students are required to take two (2) sections of 6650, each for 3 units.
+Please note that all MS students are required to take two (2) sections of LMC 6650, each for 3 credit hours.

 Students may choose from elective courses in DM or related disciplines, such as Architecture, Industrial Design, Cognitive Science, Computing, Management, or Policy Studies.
 If a student chooses to take more than three elective courses outside DM, the student must obtain approval from the DM Director of Graduate Studies.

-8-10 week full-time non-credit internship between the first and second year.
+8-10 week full-time internship between the first and second year.

 BS/MS Degree Program

-Students admitted to the program will select the LMC 4400 seminar option and take a total of twelve hours of graduate coursework during their final undergraduate year.
-S ix hours of that work, in DM media courses, will replace the STAC free electives and will count for both undergraduate and graduate credit.
+Students admitted to the program take a total of twelve credit hours of graduate coursework during their final undergraduate year.
+Six credit hours of that work, in DM media courses, will replace any 4000-level course and will count for both undergraduate and graduate credit.
 During the summer term after their fourth year, students will participate in an approved internship program.
-During the fifth year, students will take a total of twenty-four hours, including either LM C 6800 (Project) or LM C 7000 (Thesis), and with no more than three courses taken outside the DM program.
+During the fifth year, students will take a total of twenty-four credit hours, including either LMC 6800 or LMC 7000, and with no more than three courses taken outside the DM program.